 What is pelvic surgery?

-Doctors use many imaging techniques to observe the pelvic anomalies.
-These techniques include ultrasound, CT scanning and MRI.
-Your doctor may use pelvic laparoscopy after use of noninvasive options.
-The procedure can provide more details when the data collected by these methods fails to provide a definitive diagnosis.
+Doctors use many imaging techniques to observe pelvic anomalies.
+Among these techniques are ultrasound, CT scanning and MRI.
+Your doctor may use pelvic laparoscopy after using noninvasive options.
+The procedure can provide more details when the data collected by these methods cannot provide a definitive diagnosis.

-Your doctor may use pelvic laparoscopy to investigate and treat cases affecting the uterus, ovaries, fallopian tubes and other organs in the pelvic region.
+Your doctor may use pelvic laparoscopy to investigate and treat cases that affect the uterus, ovaries, fallopian tubes, and other organs in the pelvic area.

 Why pelvic surgery is applied:

-- It is possible to examine an anomaly such as a tissue mass, ovarian cyst or tumor found in another imaging study.
+- To examine an abnormality, such as a tissue mass, ovarian cyst, or tumor, which is probably found in another imaging study

-- To confirm the presence of endometriosis, a condition in which cells from the cervix emerge outside the uterine cavity
+- To confirm the presence of endometriosis, a condition in which cells from the womb’s mouth are outside the uterine cavity

 - Diagnosis of a pelvic inflammatory disease

-- Examine your fallopian tube for obstructions or ectopic pregnancy
+- Examine your fallopian tube for blockages or ectopic pregnancy

-- Observe the degree of ovarian cancer, endometrial cancer or cervical cancer
+- To observe the degree of ovarian cancer, endometrial cancer or cervical cancer

-- Your doctor can biopsy abnormal tissue during pelvic laparoscopy.
-They may also use the procedure to diagnose and treat certain conditions.
+- Your doctor may biopsy abnormal tissue during pelvic laparoscopy.
+They can also use the procedure to diagnose and treat certain conditions.

-Using the Video Monitor as a guide, your doctor can do the following:
+Using the Video Monitor as a guide, your doctor can:

-- Eradicate scar tissue or abnormal tissue from endometriosis
+- Eliminating scar tissue or abnormal tissue from endometriosis

 - Repair of a damaged uterus

-- Repairing damage to your ovaries or fallopian tubes
+- Repair damage to your ois or fallopian tubes

 - Performing appendectomy